King of Jordan visits West Bank to congratulate Abbas

 Other Arab leaders do not travel to the West Bank because it is Israeli-controlled, but the King made the short trip - his second visit in about a year - from his capital by helicopter.

-He is the first head of state to visit since an overwhelming majority of U.N. members last month implicitly recognized the state of Palestine.
+He is the first head of state to visit since an overwhelming majority of U.N. members last month implicitly recognised the state of Palestine.

 The vote was followed immediately by an announcement from the Israeli cabinet confirming a plan to construct about 3,000 settler homes in the strategic E1 corridor near Jerusalem, which Palestinians say would lop the West Bank in two.